mosaic-design-system/docs/src/forms/file-upload.md

       ## What is a File upload?

-      A **File upload** enables users to upload files from their device into your application.
+      A **File upload** is used to let users to upload files from their device onto your application.

       - - -